Keyboard shortcuts

 CarDriverWithPassengersPreferencesStep

-Generates the preference parameters of traveling as a car driver with passengers, for each trip, from exogenous values.
+Generates the preference parameters of traveling by car_driver_with_passengers, for each trip, from exogenous values.

 The following parameters are generated:

-• constant: penalty of traveling as car driver with passengers, per trip
+• constant: penalty of traveling by car_driver_with_passengers, per trip

-• value of time / alpha: penalty per hour spent traveling as a car driver with passengers
+• value of time / alpha: penalty per hour spent traveling by car_driver_with_passengers

 The values can be constant over trips or sampled from a specific distribution.